AnTheMaker/GoodBots/README.md

     │   IP-Addesses used by the Telegram Link-Preview Bot │
     ├── twitterbot.ips
-    │   IP-Addesses used by the Twitter Link-Preview Bot │
+    │   IP-Addesses used by the Twitter/X Link-Preview Bot │
     ├── uptimerobot.ips
     │   IP-Addesses used by UptimeRobot.com